 Feed your lizard five to six times each week.
 For each feeding session feed four to five crickets.

-Make sure you feed insects that are no bigger than the size of your Gecko’s.
+Make sure you feed insects that are no bigger than the size of your Gecko’s head.
 Provided the insects are correctly sized you can keep a consistent feeding schedule of almost daily.

 Dust the insects with a vitamin and mineral supplement before feeding.
 For adults do this once a week and for a growing gecko do this three times a week.
 Use a supplement that includes calcium but not phosphorus.

 You can also gut load the insects a few days before feeding for extra nutrients.

-Leave food out for a couple hours before removing from their cage.
+Leave food out for a couple of hours before removing it from their cage.